-The first two years of Black Advancement Inc. were a test in patience and will.
-The group slowly but surely continued to get the word out about Black Advancement Inc and had increased the social profile via Facebook and by putting on two moderately successful fund-rasiers, three live symposiums, and three YouTube Roundtable sessions.
-By the close of 2012, Black Advancement Inc. mildly successful “Solutions” have gained them a repetition of a group on the rise and forward thinking with ideas such as “The Pen It Forward Program” and “The Credit Commandment” Booklets series.
+The first five years of Black Advancement Inc. were a test in patience and will.
+The group slowly but surely continued to get the word out about Black Advancement Inc. and had increased the social profile via Facebook and Twitter by putting on moderately successful fund-rasiers, live symposiums, and several YouTube Roundtable sessions.
+However, Black Advancement Inc. mildly successful “Solutions” have gained them a repetition of a group on the rise and forward thinking with ideas such as “The Pen It Forward Program” and “The Credit Commandment” Booklets series.